FabricMC/fabric-docs/develop/blocks/inventory.md

 ---
 title: Block Containers
-description: Learn how to add containers to your blocks.
+description: Learn how to add containers to your block entities.
 authors:
   - natri0
 ---

-In Minecraft, a best practice when creating blocks that can store items is to implement `Container`.
-It is implemented by blocks like chests and furnaces.
+It's good practice when creating blocks that can store items, like chests and furnaces, is to implement `Container`.
 This makes it possible to, for example, interact with the block using hoppers.

 In this tutorial we'll create a block that uses its container to duplicate any items placed in it.